Curran-H/Brackeys-Jam/README.md

 # Brackeys-Jam

-# INSTRUCTIONS
+### INSTRUCTIONS

 1. Clone this repository into your Projects folder.

   > (When the game jam starts and the objective is formally decided, an administrator will initialize a unity project within this repository.
 Don't panic if it's still empty.)

-2. Once you clone this repository to your PC, navigate to your local copy of README.md and set your status from [PENDING] to [PRESENT] -- Then, commit your changes to Master.
+2. Once you clone this repository to your PC, navigate to your local copy of README.md and set your status from [PENDING] to [PRESENT] at the bottom of this file -- Then, commit your changes to Master.

 ---